Career Paths and Succession Planning

 You might assume from reading this quote that Jim’s company was caught off guard by his retirement announcement.
 However, it actually comes from a client referring to a younger high-potential employee that left the company two years prior.

-Succession Planning and the Path
+Succession Planning and Employee Retention

 When discussing the reasons why Jim left the company, it is clear to each member of the executive team that he left because there was no clear career path forward.
-When your top employees face a boss who has no plans to leave and a company that lacks development plans for their high performers, those employees are likely to experience a lot of career ambiguity.
+When your top employees face a boss who has no plans to leave and a company that lacks career development plans for their high performers, those employees are likely to experience a lot of career ambiguity.
 This can lead to your best talent becoming flight risks because they can’t see a future path for their career.

-So, How Does Succession Planning Help Build Career Paths?
+How Does Succession Planning Help Build Career Paths?

-- Starts a Dialogue
+1. Starts a Dialogue about Career Development

-The first thing a mature Succession Process does is create the structure for development conversations with your top talent.
-Consistently discussing where we see the employee and where they see themselves creates a foundation to build their development path.
+The first thing a mature Succession Process does is create the structure for career development conversations with your top talent.
+Consistently discussing where we see the employee and where they see themselves creates a foundation to build their career development path.

-- Identifies Meaningful Development Opportunities
+3. Identifies Meaningful Talent Development Opportunities

-Frequent dialogue and an intentional approach to development will help identify meaningful growth opportunities for top talent.
-While the ultimate goal of Succession is to have talent ready to meet any future needs, that road is paved with development opportunities.
+Frequent dialogue and an intentional approach to career development will help identify meaningful growth opportunities for top talent.
+While the ultimate goal of Succession is to have talent ready to meet any future needs, that road is paved with talent development opportunities.
 These opportunities are the best way to get people ready.
 Additionally, they keep top talent engaged with new challenges and responsibilities when new roles are not immediately available.

 Jim’s story came up during one of our Succession sessions.
 Three executives listed him at the top of their Succession Benches, even though he no longer works for the company.
-They offered Jim one of the roles he had clearly wanted before leaving, but couldn’t convince him to return.
+They offered Jim one of the critical roles he had clearly wanted before leaving, but couldn’t convince him to return.
 Despite this, he remains one of their best candidates, which is why Jim is the perfect reason for Succession Planning.
 Jim is a clear example of what we risk losing in the absence of Succession.
 In the case of our client, finding another Jim proves much more difficult than keeping him.

 How SIGMA Can Help

 At SIGMA, we want to help your company be more effective and proactive with a good succession plan.
 Our Launch Series will deliver your company a personalized succession plan in just 30 DAYS with less than 8 hours of time from your senior leadership team.
-For more information on our SIMPLE Succession Process, Launch Series, or Succession Planning solutions, contact us and learn more about how we can help your organization plan for the future.
+For more information on our Succession Process, Succession Planning Launch Series, or Succession Planning solutions, contact us and learn more about how we can help your organization plan for the future.